chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 ##### Spatial Assays

-Only observations from Visium and Slide-seq assays MUST be included in Census, as indicated in the list of [accepted assays](./census_accepted_assays.csv).
+Only observations from Visium Spatial Gene Expression ("EFO:0010961") and Slide-seqV2 ("EFO:0030062") assays MUST be included in Census, as indicated in the list of [accepted assays](./census_accepted_assays.csv).
 Per the CELLxGENE dataset schema, datasets with spatial observations can be identified with the presence of the slot `uns["spatial"]`.
 For these assays, only observations from datasets that contain "one Space Ranger output for a single tissue section" MUST be included in Census.

 The full logic above can be asserted as follows: